 BANNERS & SIGNS

 Banners and signs are permitted in the ballpark provided they do not obstruct the view of other guests or ballpark signage.
-They must be less than three feet in height, baseball (or sports) related, in good taste, not commercial or political in nature and may not contain discriminatory, profane or offensive language or symbols.
+They must be less than three feet in height, baseball related, in good taste and not commercial or political in nature.
 The Mariners reserve the right to remove any banner or sign.
+Signs may not contain or be made of any item that could cause damage or harm, including but not limited to wood, glass, hard plastic, wire, lights, etc.

 BATTING PRACTICE TIMES (MOST GAMES)